justeattakeaway/pie/apps/pie-docs/src/components/text-input/code/code.md

 {% notification {
   type: "warning",
   message: "In React, the change event is similar to the input event.
-Our components follow the web standards definition of the change event, meaning it is fired when the element loses focus after its value has been changed.
+Our components adhere to the web standards definition of the change event, which means it is triggered when the element loses focus after its value has been changed.
 [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event)"
 } %}

 {% componentDetailsTable {